krlosl/krlosl/README.md

-👋 Hi, i'm Carlos Luz.
+👋 Hi, i'm Carlos.

 🔭 I'm studying second grade of DAW (Advanced Web Development) at Paiporta, Valencia and i want to learn cibersecurity too.

-🌱 I’m learning Java, HTML and CSS right now but i want to learn more lenguajes.
+🌱 I’m actually learning Java, HTML and CSS (by myself) right now but i want to learn more lenguajes.

-🤔 Im a young man that want to expand his knowledge about programming to be able to work.
+🤔 I'm a young man that want to expand his knowledge about the world of programming and keep learning after be able to work as programmer.

 📫 My main email is caarlosluzz@gmail.com, u can contact me there.